 Our Tour de France week will capture the beauty of the mountains and the colours and character of the Tour as it passes through the Pyrénées, combining peaceful yet challenging ride days with the spectacle of the world's biggest bike race.

 Our Into the Wild gravel tour is for those that have been bitten by the gravel bug and want to go much deeper off the beaten track, mixing roads with high altitude tracks and trails to get a very different perspective on the wild and rugged landscapes of the Pyrénées.

 Proving to be a very popular week our Ultimate Dolomites and Italian Alps tour is back and better than ever in 2020!
 Conquering the most prestigious peaks in the Dolomites and the legendary Passo Stelvio, if you have a passion for Italy then this is going to be an unforgettable week of cycling, adventure and post ride wellness.

 Brand new for 2020, our Taming the Ventoux challenge is for those that wish to conquer all three sides of this mythical mountain in one day to become a member of the prestigious Club des Cinglés.

-With the Vuelta a España set to make a rare appearance in the Hautes Pyrénées in 2020, we're all set for a special week together as we conquer the greatest cols including the Tourmalet, Aubisque, Luz Ardiden, Hautacam and friends, with the added excitement of seeing the pros race to a mountain top stage finish!
+With the Vuelta a España set to make a rare appearance in the Hautes Pyrénées on August 23rd, we thought there's no better way to celebrate than with a special Grand Cols week conquering some of the greatest climbs in cycling history including the Aubisque, Aspin, Luz Ardiden, Soulor, Hautacam and friends, with the added excitement of being part of the Stage 9 summit finish on the legendary Col du Tourmalet!

 If you want to create your own truly unique cycling experience with The Col Collective then drop us a line and we can put a bespoke tour together especially for you and your friends.